Tayen15/Campus-Park/README.md

 # 🚀 Proud to Present Our Final Project: Campus Parking Management System!

 Hi, LinkedIn network! 👋
-I’m excited to share the culmination of our collaborative efforts in building our final project: **Campus Parking Management System** – a modern and efficient web-based solution to improve parking management in university areas.
+I’m excited to share the culmination of our collaborative efforts in building our project: **Campus Parking Management System** – a modern and efficient web-based solution to improve parking management in university areas.

 This project was a fantastic journey that combined technical skills, problem-solving, and teamwork — and I’m incredibly grateful to be part of this team: